-Kumbakonam, is a temple town of Tamil Nadu state which lies in the Thanjavur district.
-It is considered a sacred place in South which hosts Mahamaham festival after every 12 year which attracts millions of people from across the globe.
+Kumbakonam, is a religious town in Thanjavur district, Tamil Nadu and also known as temple town of South India.
+It is one of the most sacred place in South India, which hosts Mahamaham festival after every 12 year which attracts millions of people from across the globe.

-As per Hindu mythology God Brahma has Kumbha ( Pot) that contained seed of all living creatures of this Earth.
-That Kumbha have been displaced in when universe got destroyed ( pralaya) and finally it came to rest at the location of this very town.
+As per Hindu mythology God Brahma had a Kumbha ( Pot) that contained seed of all living creatures of this Earth.
+That Kumbha have been displaced when universe got destroyed ( Pralaya) and finally it came to rest at the location of this very town.
 Due to this event, the town got its name Kumbakonam.
 Mahamaham festival is held every 12 years to celebrate this mythical episode.

 Apart from its religious aspect, Kumbakonam is also a historically important town.
 Its history goes back to the Sangam period (3rd century BC to 3rd century AD).
-With the course of time this region was ruled by many Empire like Early Cholas, Pallavas, Medieval Cholas, Later Cholas, Pandyas, the Vijayanagar Empire, Madurai Nayaks, Thanjavur Nayaks and the Thanjavur Marathas.
+Several Empires ruled this region like Cholas, Pallavas, Pandyas, the Vijayanagar Empire, Madurai Nayaks, Thanjavur Nayaks and the Thanjavur Marathas.
 During 7th and 9th centuries this region was on its high time when it served as a capital of the Medieval Cholas.

-During the British period this town emerge as a centre of European education and Hindu culture.
+During the British period this town emerge as a center of European education and Hindu culture.
 And it got another name “Cambridge of South India“.
-Kumbakonam is also spelt as Coombaconum in the records of British India.

-Kumbakonam is known for its temples and mathas (monasteries).
-There are around 188 Hindu temples within the municipal limits of Kumbakonam.
-Apart from these, there are thousands small and big temples around the town, due to this thios town also known as “Temple Town” and “City of temples”.
+Kumbakonam is mainly famous for its temples and Mathas (monasteries).
+The city has almost 188 Hindu temples.
+Apart from these, there are thousands small and big temples around the town, so the town also known as “Temple Town” and “City of temples”.

-Adi Kumbeswarar Temple is considered to be the oldest Shaiva (the sect of the god Shiva) shrine in the town, believed to be constructed by the Cholas in the 7th century.
+Adi Kumbeswarar Temple is the oldest Shaiva (the sect of the god Shiva) shrine in the town, believed to be constructed by the Cholas in the 7th century.

-Kasi Viswanathar Temple– It is quite old and a big temple situated right beside the Mahamaham tank.
+http://mimacleaning.com/money-doesnt-buy-happiness-but-it-helps-essay Kasi Viswanathar Temple– It is quite old and a big temple beside the Mahamaham tank.
 Here , you find various rivers in the form deities.
 It attract much crowed during Mahamaham festival.

 These Shiva temples are mentioned in the Tevaram, a famous Tamil Shaiva canonical work of the 7th–8th century.

-Patteeswaram- famous for the Sri Durgai Shrine and Sri Dhenupureeswarar Temple, 8 km away from Kumbakonam.
-It is believed that Cholas brought the Goddess Durga idol to this place and built a separate shrine.
+http://wc8voa.org/wp-json/oembed/1.0/embed?url=http://wc8voa.org/operating-events/ Patteeswaram- famous for the Sri Durgai Shrine and Sri Dhenupureeswarar Temple, 8 km away from Kumbakonam.
+Cholas brought the Goddess Durga idol to this place and built a separate shrine.
 The idol of Sri Durga has three eyes and eight hands.
 The idol stands over the body of Mahishasura, the famous demon king.

 Thiruvidaimarudur Temple- It is one of the seven major Shiva temples.
 Here, Lord Shiva worshiped as Mahalingeswaraswamy and Parvati as Pirgu Chuntaragujambigai.
 It is a large temple with high Tower (Gopurams).